gitpeut/SnowRadio/README.md

 Should compile with the Arduino IDE, but make sure a file wificredentials.h is available in folder wificredentials of your Arduino library folder.
 (credits: Andres Spiess https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ )
-This file should contain the following variables for GeleRadio.
+This file should contain the following variables for SnowRadio.
 <p />

 <pre>